Plots

 Example Calculation and Interpretation

-To illustrate the calculation of land value, here is an example: Assume the Standard Land Value is 500 €/m² and the plot area is 800 m².
-Then, the land value amounts to 400,000 €.
-However, this calculation is only a guideline and the actual value may vary.
+To illustrate the calculation of land value, here is an example: Assume the land reference value is €500/m² and the plot area is 800 m².
+Then the land value is €400,000.
+However, this calculation is only a guideline, and the actual value may differ.
 Therefore, the valuation of properties requires an individual assessment by an expert.
-Our article on the analysis of standard land values offers further insights.
+Our article on the analysis of land reference values offers further insights.

 BORIS and Other Online Portals